HamRadioTools/hamradio_tools/docs/protocol/message-formats.md

 | **Weather**   | Space-weather and ground-weather                           |
 | **System**    | Cluster-internal system announcements.                     |

-DX Spots are by far the most common message and have a dedicated full specification in DX Spot Schema.
+**DX Spots** are, by far, the most common message, and have a dedicated full specification in the [DX spot schema](protocol/dx-spot-schema.md) section.

+---

 ## 2. General message structure